 Fantastic Ideas For More Playful Parenting

-But the play is vital for a child’s development because that’s how children learn about the world around them.
+But play is vital for a child’s development because that’s how children learn about the world around them.
 It also helps them develop physically and emotionally.
-That’s why you should spend as much time as you can to play with your child, which not only strengthens the bond between you two but also gives yourself the rest you rightly deserve.
+That’s why you should spend as much time as you can playing with your child, which not only strengthens the bond between you two but also gives you the rest you rightly deserve.

 Fun activities that playful parents love